lcampit/lcampit/README.md

 Nontheless I'm a flexible developer open to all kinds of projects, as long as they are interesting and let me get my hands dirty.
 I do strive to provide readable and maintainable code with my personal signature on it.

-I'm currently on a journey to improve my contributions here on Github on take my profile here more seriously, feel free to reach out!
+I'm currently on a journey to improve my contributions here on Github, taking my profile here more seriously, feel free to reach out!

 Let's code something awesome together!